 As I sip my morning coffee on a sun-warmed rock in this tiny cove overlooking the Juan de Fuca Strait, three sea otters put on a show in the calm waters below.
 They dive into the kelp beds, then surface to roll onto their backs and use their bellies as tables as they devour their catch of sea urchins.
 Afterwards, they scramble onto the rocks and groom each other, their coats glistening in the sun.
+This Canada’s rainforest.

 It’s a rare tranquil day on the westward side of Vancouver Island, renowned for its wild storms.
 The fog horns that sounded throughout the night are quiet now, the air crisp and clear of fog and mist.
 Behind me, the rain forest is a living, breathing presence.
 Our party of four is hiking the 47km Juan de Fuca Trail, the lesser known and more accessible rain forest trail on Vancouver Island’s west coast.
 The trail meanders from rocky beaches into rain forest—a stunning contrast.